 Finally, using a dry, clean cloth, wipe out any liquid that remains in your pan.

-How to Get Oxidation Off Brushed Aluminum
+How To Remove Oxidation From Brushed Aluminum

-The oxidation of aluminum metal also applies to brushed aluminum.
 Items made with brushed aluminum typically include stoves, refrigerators, fixtures found in the kitchen or bathroom, or even on car hubcaps.

-- 3 dry clothes
+- 3 items of dry clothes

 - A non-abrasive cleaning pad